eggfly/pico-mac-nano/README.md

 The video system is pretty good and IMHO worth stealing for other
-projects: It uses one PIO state machine and 3 DMA channels to provide a rock-solid bitmapped 1BPP 640x480 video output.
-The Mac 512x342 framebuffer is centred inside this by using horizontal blanking regions (programmed into the line scan-out) and vertical blanking areas from a dummy "always black" mini-framebuffer.
+projects: It uses one PIO state machine and 3 DMA channels to provide a rock-solid bitmapped 1BPP 480x342 video output. ~~The Mac 512x342 framebuffer is centred inside this by using horizontal blanking regions (programmed into the line scan-out) and vertical blanking areas from a dummy "always black" mini-framebuffer.~~

-It supports (at build time) flexible resolutions/timings.
+~~It supports (at build time) flexible resolutions/timings.
 The one caveat (or advantage?) is that it uses an HSYNC IRQ routine to recalculate the next DMA buffer pointer; doing this at scan-time costs about 1% of the CPU time (on core 1).
-However, it could be used to generate video on-the-fly from characters/tiles without a true framebuffer.
+However, it could be used to generate video on-the-fly from characters/tiles without a true framebuffer.~~

 I'm considering improvements to the video system: